UniStuttgart-IKR/MINDFul.jl/README.md

 new... -> construct something new

 New TODOs
-- create intent DAG
-- create low level intents
-- intent DAG state machine
+- do install
-- implement KSPFF
+- do multidomain